zephyr-dassouli/DVRE/jupyter-extension/md_files/dal-jupyter.md

         - max iteration gets reached
         - unlabeled samples run out
     - After the project ends, the Coordinator is prompted via a pop-up window in the Jupyter extension to **save the final results** to **IPFS**.
     - The AL-Engine stores all local output — including the datasets, final model, model updates — in a shared volume accessible to both containers.
 The Jupyter extension reads this data directly from the shared output folder, assembles the `ro-crate-final-results/` directory, and uploads it to IPFS.
-Once uploaded, it stores the resulting CID onto the JSONProject smart contract.
+Once uploaded, it stores the resulting CID onto the Project smart contract.
 Below is a representation of the final RO-Crate:

         ```solidity
         ro-crate-final-results/